wedding-planner-app/wedding-planner/README.md

 ## Installation and Technology

-Reference the subsections below for installation instructions and the list of technologies used for the development of this wedding planner application.
+Reference the subsections below for installation instructions and a list of technologies used for the development of this wedding planner application.

 _FYI - Environment Variables:_
-Please note that various environment variables are used in both `client folder` and `root directory` directory of this application, so to test in your local environment, the user will need to indivually generate the following environment variables.
+Please note that various environment variables are used in both `client folder` and `root directory` of this application, so to test in your local environment, the user will need to indivually generate the following environment variables.

 ### Installation Instructions